"The purpose of content excellence is to create ideas so contagious that they cannot be controlled." —Coca-Cola

 Content marketing can come to the rescue here it can result in conversion rates that are six times higher as compared to non-users, as per a report by market research firm Aberdeen Group.

-This in-depth article will help you understand what content marketing is, walk you through creating your own small business content marketing strategies, and give you detailed guidance and lists of tools so you can implement even with a tight budget.
+This in-depth article will help you understand what content marketing is, walk you through creating your own small business content marketing strategies, and give you detailed guidance and lists of tools so you can implement them even on a tight budget.

 What is content marketing?